-(b) The operator shall notify the Competent Authority of any significant adverse environmental effects revealed by the control and monitoring procedures and follow the decision of the Competent Authority on the nature and timing of the corrective measures to be taken.
+(2) The operator shall notify the competent authority of any significant adverse environmental effects revealed by the control and monitoring procedures and follow the decision of the competent authority on the nature and timing of the corrective measures to be taken.
 These measures shall be undertaken at the expense of the operator.

-The Competent Authority, shall determine the frequency which shall at least be a year, whereby the operator shall report, on the basis of aggregated data, all monitoring results to the Competent Authority for the purpose of demonstrating compliance with permit conditions and increasing the knowledge on waste behaviour in the landfills.
+The competent authority shall determine the frequency, which shall at least be a year, whereby the operator shall report, on the basis of aggregated data, all monitoring results to the competent authority for the purpose of demonstrating compliance with permit conditions and increasing the knowledge on waste behaviour in the landfills.

-(c) The operator shall ensure that quality control of analytical operations related to the control and monitoring procedures are carried out by a competent agency to the satisfaction of the Competent Authority.
-Quality control of analytical procedures related to control and monitoring procedures.

-16. (a) The operator shall start closure procedures of the landfill Closure and afteror part of it:
+- (3) The operator shall ensure that quality control of analytical operations related to the control and monitoring procedures are carried out by a competent agency to the satisfaction of the competent authority. - 16.
+(1) The operator shall start closure procedures of the landfill or part of it: